aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 In this way, the training script will become similar to a training script you might run outside of SageMaker.

 There are a few steps needed to make a training script with the old format compatible with the new format.
-You don't need to do this yet, but it's documented here for future reference.
+You don't need to do this yet, but it's documented here for future reference, as this change is coming soon.

 First, add a `main guard <https://docs.python.org/3/library/__main__.html>`__ (``if __name__ == '__main__':``).
 The code executed from your main guard needs to:

-1. Set hyperparameters and other variables
+1. Set hyperparameters and directory locations
 2. Initiate training
 3. Save the model

-Hyperparameters will now be passed as command-line arguments to your training script.
+Hyperparameters will be passed as command-line arguments to your training script.
+In addition, the locations for finding input data and saving the model and output data will need to be defined.
-We recommend using an `argument parser <https://docs.python.org/3.5/howto/argparse.html>`__ to aid with this.
+We recommend using `an argument parser <https://docs.python.org/3.5/howto/argparse.html>`__ for this part.
-Using the ``argparse`` library as an example, this part of the code would look something like this:
+Using the ``argparse`` library as an example, the code would look something like this:

 .. code:: python